h4de5/home-assistant-vimar/README.md

       ERROR (SyncWorker_4) [custom_components.vimar_platform.vimarlink] Other error occurred: SSLError(MaxRetryError('HTTPSConnectionPool(host='***', port=443): Max retries exceeded with url: /vimarbyweb/modules/system/user_login.php?sessionid=&username=***&password=***&remember=0&op=login (Caused by SSLError(SSLError("bad handshake: Error([('SSL routines', 'tls_process_server_certificate', 'certificate verify failed')])")))'))

 > There seems to a problem with the SSL connection.
 Try if it works with the config setting `certificate: ` (empty certificate option)

+      ERROR (SyncWorker_5) [custom_components.vimar_platform.vimarlink] Error parsing XML: TypeError("a bytes-like object is required, not 'bool'")

+> This message paired with a web server that needs manual restarting: You may have too many devices connected to the installation.
+I am currently working on a fix.
+Latest version will simple limit it to 300 devices (and status attributes of those devices)